The May Birth Flower: Lily of the Valley Lore

 About Lily Of The Valley

-These sweet-scented blooms have bell-shaped flowers on thin sprays, with clumping foliage providing a luscious green base.
-Depending on the variety, the leaves may be a rich, deep green (similar to the May birthstone, emerald), blue-green tones, or lighter variegated striping.
-Different types may also have double blossoms.
+These sweet-scented blooms carry bell-shaped flowers on thin sprays, with clumping foliage giving them a luscious green base.
+Depending on the variety, the leaves run from a rich, deep green (close to the May birthstone, emerald) to blue-green tones or lighter variegated striping.
+Some types even bear double blossoms.
+For a fuller botanical description of the plant, Encyclopaedia Britannica keeps a useful entry on lily of the valley.

-White or light pink blooms with scalloped edges flower in late spring, from as early as late March in mild winters and through May, making them ideal as the May birth month flower.
-In fact, lily of the valley is sometimes also called May bells or May lily, showing their connection to the fifth month of the year.
-Even the flower’s Latin name, Convallaria majalis, translates to “valley lily of May” or similar variations.
-Other names for these flowers include glovewort, Our Lady’s tears, Mary’s tears, ladder-to-heaven, and fairy bells.
+White or light pink blooms with scalloped edges open in late spring, from as early as late March in mild winters and on through May, which makes them ideal as the May birth month flower.
+Lily of the valley is sometimes also called May bells or May lily, a nod to the fifth month of the year.
+Even the flower’s Latin name, Convallaria majalis, translates to “valley lily of May” or close variations.
+Other old names for these flowers include glovewort, Our Lady’s tears, Mary’s tears, ladder-to-heaven, and fairy bells.

-In the fall, lily of the valley produces small orange-red berries, and while the foliage may die off over the winter, these are hardy plants that may return for many years.
+Come fall, lily of the valley produces small orange-red berries, and while the foliage may die back over winter, these are hardy plants that return for many years.

 Related product: May Birthstone – Blue Lace Agate